This page will provide you with an overview of the concept of Intermediation, both what it means and how it is used in the context of legal research.

-You may hear older attorneys talk about Digests.
-Digests are sets of books that publish headnotes by jurisdiction in key number order.
+You may hear seasoned attorneys talk about digests.
+Digests are sets of books that publish Headnotes by jurisdiction in key number order.

 Backwards Citation is a list of the citations contained in the document you are starting with.
-In a college term paper it is called bibliography or resources.
-In legal writing it is called the Table of Authorities, that is a list of the cases, statutes and regulations that are the primary authority your arguments are based on.
+In a college term paper, it is called bibliography or resources.
+In legal writing, it is called the Table of Authorities, that is a list of the cases, statutes and regulations that are the primary authority on which your arguments are based.

-Forward Citation is a list of the materials published since your document that refer back to it.
-These more recent documents may directly overrule your original doucment.
+Forward Citation is a list of the materials published since your document that refer back to your document.
+These more recent documents may directly overrule your original document.